 Because fall really has two phases: early, vibrant, fall, where the leaves are still on the trees, changing colors, and then late fall when the leaves fall off, the garden has experienced frost, and the colors are more subdued, ready for that first dusting of snow.

-I really love the early, vibrant fall when my eyes can feast on the myriad and depth the color wheel has to offer.
+I love the early, vibrant fall when my eyes can feast on the myriad and depth the color wheel has to offer.
 And then when that cold snap hits, I’ll be ready to make the first batch of chili.
 I’m definitely already in the soup mood.

 How have you been drinking in this beautiful season?
 Apple orchards, football games, marathons?